The Tax Deduction for Charitable Donations

 - You can claim a deduction for food and groceries, too.
 You can deduct the cost if you donate groceries to a charity as well.
-Just be sure to get a written acknowledgment of your donation—such as "five loaves of Brand X bread; four one-pound packages of hamburger—and keep your grocery store receipt to prove the prices of the items.
+Just be sure to get a written, detailed, signed acknowledgment of your donation—such as "five loaves of Brand X bread; four one-pound packages of hamburger—and keep your grocery store receipt to prove the prices of the items.

 - Consider taking pictures of your donations.
 Having a picture handy of what you donated can be useful, especially if you're donating a lot of items.
-It isn't technically a requirement, but it can't hurt in the unlikely event that your return is audited.
-Just snap away on your phone, then send the pictures to your hard drive and save them.
+It isn't technically a requirement, but it can't hurt in the event that your return is audited.
+Just snap away on your phone, then send the pictures to your hard drive and save them there, too.

-- Prepare your own receipt to prove the donation.
+- You can prepare your own receipt to prove the tax-deductible donation.
 If you write it yourself ahead of time, you can simply have it signed when you drop off your items.
 This way you can rest assured that the receipt is correct and it includes all the information you need.

 - Obtain a written appraisal if you're donating property worth more than $5,000.
 You must also complete Section B of Form 8283 in this case.

 Limits on the Charitable Contribution Deduction

-Generally, you can deduct contributions up to 30 or 50 percent of your adjusted gross income depending on the nature and tax-exempt status of the charity to which you're giving.
-You can deduct contributions of appreciated capital gains assets up to 20 percent of your AGI.
+Generally, you can deduct contributions up to 30% or 60% of your adjusted gross income (AGI), depending on the nature and tax-exempt status of the charity to which you're giving.
+You can deduct contributions of appreciated capital gains assets up to 20% of your AGI.

-Don't worry if your gifts exceed these thresholds.
-You can carry the excess over to subsequent tax years.
+You can carry the excess over to subsequent tax years if your gifts exceed these thresholds.
 Excess contributions can be carried over for a maximum of five years.